thejcpalma/palworld-dedicated-server-docker/docs/ENV_VARS.md

 #### **- Player join message**

 > [!NOTE]
+> `PLAYER_NAME` is a variable that will be replaced with the name of the player that left the server.
 >
-> `PLAYER_NAME` is a variable that will be replaced with the name of the player that joined the server.
 > `PLAYER_UID` is a variable that will be replaced with the UID of the player that joined the server.
+>
 > `PLAYER_STEAM_UID` is a variable that will be replaced with the Steam UID of the player that joined the server.
+>
-> Use it on the title and/or description to show the player's name, UID and/or Steam UID.
+> Use it on the title and/or description to show the player's name.

 > [!WARNING]
 >